ucsb-seclab/SECrow/README.txt

 	* no-encrypt -- above implementation but without any encryption
 	* time-testing -- contains code for running a time test on implementation

+For Table 4:
+	* Run code for time testing encryption
+For Table 5:
+	* Run non-encryption code for baseline
+	* Run encryption code for SECROW
+For Table 6:
+	* Use the USB power meter as mentioned above in devices to measure power requirements on TD

 ## Required for replicating spoof code
 - mitmproxy (installed)